Perimeter of the southern Feral Woods

 AVL-2: WITCH 3 reporting—

-KKS-93: I’m all yours today.
-Speak freely.
+KKS-93: I’m all yours, A. Speak freely.

 AVL-2: Copy, KKS.
 No hostiles found in FERL-W2.
 Please advise.